Big Ramsey degrees using parameter spaces: Applications

-To finish the proof of Theorem~\ref{thm:trianglefree}, assume that we are given a finite colouring of ${\str H\choose \str A}$ for some finite triangle-free graph $\str A$.
-Since $\str H$ is universal, it contains a copy of $\str G_\str P$ and hence it induces a colouring of ${\str G_\str P\choose \str A}$.
+To finish the proof of Theorem~\ref{thm:trianglefree}, assume that we are given a finite colouring of $\Emb(\str{A},\str{H})$ for some finite triangle-free graph $\str A$.
+Since $\str H$ is universal, it contains a copy of $\str G_\str P$ and hence it induces a colouring of $\Emb (\str{A},\str G_\str P)$.
 This can be turned into a finite colouring of substructures of $\str P$ on at most $3\lvert A\rvert$ vertices and hence, by Theorem~\ref{thm:posets}, there is a copy of $\str P$ with at most a bounded number of colours.
-This corresponds to a copy of $\str G_\str P$ in $\str G_\str P$ with at most a bounded number of colours and the rest follows by universality of $\str G_\str P$.
+This corresponds to a copy of $\str G_\str P$ in $\str G_\str P$ with at most a bounded number of colours, and the rest follows since $\str H$ embeds into $\str G_\str P$.